 Flag Day commemorates the adoption of the flag of the United States, which took place on June 14, 1777.
 In 1916, President Woodrow Wilson made a proclamation establishing June 14th as Flag Day.
 In August 1949, National Flag Day was established by an act of Congress, which was signed by Harry Truman.
 However, Flag Day is not an official federal holiday.
 Before the government recognized Flag Day, citizens had been celebrating it and working to bring it to prominence for many years.
 Bernard J. Cigrand, a schoolteacher from Waubeka, Wisconsin, held the first formal observance of "Flag Day", or "Flag Birthday", at Stony Hill School in 1885.
 Cigrand continued to advocate for Flag Day and became the president of the American Flag Day Association and the National Flag Day Society.
 Cigrand is usually described as the “Father of Flag Day”.
 On June 14, 1894, over 300,000 public school students celebrated Flag Day in parks across Chicago.
 In the 1890's, observances took place in other cities such as New York City and Philadelphia.
 Currently, the week of June 14th is known as "National Flag Week", and the president makes a proclamation urging people to fly flags for its duration.
 Flags are flown on government buildings as well.

-Flag Day is observed next on Thursday, June 14th, 2018.
-It has always been observed annually on June 14th.
+Flag Day is observed next on Friday, June 14th, 2019.
+It has been observed annually on June 14th since 1885.

 How to Observe